CaseyScott/Blackseeds-band-website/README.md

 Credits

 Content
-•	The text for section Y was copied from the Wikipedia article Z
+•	The text for 'The Band' was copied from the Wikipedia article The Black Seeds

 Media
-•	The photos used in this site were obtained from ...
+•	The photos used in this site were obtained from google

-Acknowledgements
+•   The music used in this site is taken from Spotify
-•	I received inspiration for this project from X
+•   The videos used in this site is taken from Youtube

-You have been given the following requirements after interviews with the client’s representatives:
-Also, the band would like to use the site to showcase their music and publicise their availability to perform at events such as weddings and Christmas parties.

-The band has provided you, the developer, with the following assets that they would like to showcase on their website:
-Photos of the band members
-A video clip
-Audio clips